Do you find yourself more worried each time you visit your parent who is living alone? Do any of these thoughts go through your mind?

 What Kind of Care Does My Parent Need?

 Various checklists and tools can help you evaluate your parent and the level of care that would be best.
-A commonly used checklist is the activities of daily living (ADL) created by PBS.org and AARP.
+A commonly used checklist is the activities of daily living (ADL).
 The ADL checklist helps you see the level at which your parent can perform the basic functions, such as bathing, oral care, and managing finances, that are recommended for safe at-home living.

 Typically, an at-home caregiving situation works best when caregiving is only needed for part of the day, and the parent’s home is set up as or can be converted into a safe space.
 When the home layout or location of the home is not ideal, a parent’s needs may be better served in an assisted living home or apartment.